Flood Advisory issued for Goliad by NWS - News Break

 Flood Advisory issued for Goliad by NWS

-Effective: 2021-07-10 07:00:00 CDT Expires: 2021-07-13 08:31:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-08 19:50:00 CDT Expires: 2021-07-09 14:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Goliad The National Weather Service in Corpus Christi has issued a * Flood Advisory for Northeastern Aransas County in south central Texas East Central Goliad County in south central Texas Northeastern Refugio County in south central Texas Victoria County in south central Texas Calhoun County in south Texas * Until 145 PM CDT. * At 1040 AM CDT, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly in the advisory area. * Some locations that will experience flooding include Victoria, Seadrift, McFaddin, Guadalupe, Point Comfort, Green Lake, Bloomington, Placedo, Tivoli, Long Mott, Dacosta, Wood Hi, Aransas National Wildlife Refuge, Downtown Victoria, Victoria College, Brentwood Subdivision, Saxet Lakes, Telferner, Victoria Colony Creek Country Club and Victoria Regional Airport.alerts.weather.gov
+Target Area: Goliad The National Weather Service in Corpus Christi has issued a * Flood Advisory for Central Bee County in south central Texas West Central Goliad County in south central Texas Northwestern Refugio County in south central Texas Northwestern San Patricio County in south central Texas * Until 1245 AM CDT. * At 1041 PM CDT, Doppler radar indicated heavy rain.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Beeville, Skidmore, Normanna, Tuleta, Pettus, Tulsita and Papalote.
+Additional rainfall amounts of 1 to 2 inches are expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0